-We have only just begun to generate commercialization revenues under the A&R Commercialization Agreement, following the December 2022 EC approval of Ebvallo.
-Our commercialization revenue recognized to date is derived from agreements with Pierre Fabre, primarily related to upfront license fees, the milestone payment and amounts recognized from the sale of zero-cost inventories for which all performance obligations are complete, and is subject to the terms of the HCRx Agreement.
-We do not retain any meaningful milestone or royalty payments related to the Initial Territory under the A&R Commercialization Agreement until the applicable royalty cap under the HCRx Agreement is met, if at all, or until regulatory approval is achieved in the US or for another market within the Additional Territory.
+We have generated commercialization revenues under the A&R Commercialization Agreement, following the December 2022 EC approval of Ebvallo.
+Our commercialization revenue recognized to date is derived from agreements with Pierre Fabre, primarily related to upfront license fees, milestone payments and amounts recognized from the sale of zero-cost inventories for which all performance obligations are complete, and is subject to the terms of the HCRx Agreement.
+We do not retain any meaningful milestone or royalty payments related to the Initial Territory under the A&R Commercialization Agreement until the applicable royalty cap under the HCRx Agreement is met, if at all, and milestone or royalty payments related to the Additional Territory under the A&R Commercialization Agreement are subject to us obtaining regulatory approval in the US or for another market within the Additional Territory.

-We expect that any revenue we generate from the A&R Commercialization Agreement, subject to the terms of the HCRx Agreement, will fluctuate from period to period as a result of the timing and number of inventory purchases by Pierre Fabre, royalties from sales by Pierre Fabre potential milestone achievement, any potential regulatory approvals and the timing of manufacturing and cell selection technology transfer to Pierre Fabre.
+We expect that any revenue we generate from the A&R Commercialization Agreement, subject to the terms of the HCRx Agreement, will fluctuate from period to period as a result of the timing of potential milestone achievement and any potential regulatory approvals.